 To ensure that Pennsylvania dairy farmers are being paid promptly and properly, the Board's field staff is kept quite busy.
 One of the most important aspects of the Board's enforcement activities centers on dairy farmers or producers.
-Dairies that bottle milk, and manufacturing facilities that make products like cheese or butter, purchase milk from producers.
+Dairies and manufacturing facilities that bottle milk and make products such as cheese or butter may purchase milk from producers.
 The Board values that milk based on the components (fat, protein, and non-fat milk solids) in the milk.
 Milk truck drivers, or weigher/samplers, as we know them in Pennsylvania, take samples from bulk tanks at the farm at the time of milk pickup.
 Board Milk Examiners monitor weigher/sampler pickup procedures at the farm and test samples in the Board's offices in Harrisburg.
 Examiners make sure the weigher/samplers follow proper procedures to ensure that the milk is not contaminated and to assure that dairies pay dairy farmers correctly.